cmp-202/ssh2shell/README.md

  //default is replaced by host.onEnd function if defined
  //err is the error received it maybe an Error object or a string containing the error message.
  //type is a string identifying the source of the error
- //close is a boolean value indicating if the event should close the connection.
+ //close is a Boolean value indicating if the event should close the connection.
- //callback a fuction that will be run by the handler });
+ //callback a function that will be run by the handler });

 ssh2shell.on ("keyboard-interactive",
   function onKeyboardInteractive(name, instructions, instructionsLang, prompts, finish){
  //See https://github.com/mscdex/ssh2#client-events
  //name, instructions, instructionsLang don't seem to be of interest for authenticating
- //prompts is an object of expected prompts and if they are to be showen to the user
+ //prompts is an object of expected prompts and if they are to be shown to the user
  //finish is the function to be called with an array of responses in the same order as
  //the prompts parameter defined them.
  //See [Client events](https://github.com/mscdex/ssh2#client-events) for more information